Sarmkadan/ef-migration-diff/README.md

 - Categorize changes by type (CREATE, ALTER, DROP)
 - Detect breaking changes and data loss scenarios

+### Visual Diff Output
+- Side-by-side HTML view of schema changes between branches
+- Unified diff format (similar to `git diff`) for quick review
+- Three-way merge editor for resolving conflicts with a common ancestor
+- Colour-coded additions, removals, and modifications
+- Destructive-change warnings highlighted in the report
+- Self-contained HTML documents — no external dependencies required

+### Migration Dependency Graph
+- Builds a directed acyclic graph (DAG) of all migrations in topological order
+- Detects circular dependencies that would prevent a clean migration run
+- Infers sequential and shared-table dependency edges automatically
+- Shows rollback impact: which migrations would be rolled back if a given one is reverted
+- Text rendering suitable for console or log output

+### Auto-Merge Suggestions
+- Automatically resolves low-risk conflicts (index deduplication, constraint merging, ordering fixes)
+- Refuses to auto-resolve high-severity or data-destructive conflicts — those always surface for manual review
+- Configurable merge strategies per conflict type (`Skip`, `FirstWins`, `LastWins`, `Combine`)
+- Returns structured `MergeResult` with per-conflict outcomes and a plain-text summary
+- Supports cooperative cancellation via `CancellationToken`

 ### Multiple Output Formats
 - **JSON**: Machine-readable format for automation
 - **CSV**: Spreadsheet-friendly format for analysis